Expression

 Expression.collect(*x, key_map=None, coeff_map=None)

-Collect terms involving the same power of x, where x is a variable or function name.
+Collect terms involving the same power of the indeterminate(s) x.
 Return the list of key-coefficient pairs and the remainder that matched no key.

 Both the key (the quantity collected in) and its coefficient can be mapped using key_map and coeff_map respectively.